-Description Y N Comments Are the proposed works likely to generate >200 tonnes of waste material (contaminated and /or non-contaminated material)? х No; most excavated material will be reused in road construction and / or remediation Are the proposed works likely to require a Licence from NSW EPA for waste? Х No; the works do not and will not require discharges to the environment Will the ongoing operation of the site post completion of works generate significant amount of waste? x No additional ongoing waste is expected to be generated post construction
+Description Υ N Comments Are the proposed works likely to generate >200 tonnes of waste material (contaminated and /or non-contaminated material)? x No; most excavated material will be reused on site Are the proposed works likely to require a Licence from NSW EPA for waste? Х No; the works do not and will not require discharges to the environment Will the ongoing operation of the site post completion of works generate significant amount of waste? Х No additional ongoing waste is expected to be generated post construction